Home Insurance Endorsements: A Complete Guide to Policy Riders

 Will adding endorsements significantly raise my home insurance premium?

-In most cases, no. Most individual endorsements cost between $15 and $75 per year.
-Even if you add three or four riders, the total annual increase is typically well under $200 — a small price compared to the thousands you could face out of pocket without them.
-The exception is scheduled personal property, where costs scale with the value of the items being insured.
+In most cases, no. Most individual endorsements cost between $25 and $100 per year in 2026.
+Even if you add three or four riders, the total annual increase is typically under $300, a small price compared to the thousands you could face out of pocket without them.
+The exception is scheduled personal property, where costs scale at roughly 1% to 2% of each item's appraised value.

 Can I add endorsements to my policy at any time, or only at renewal?